 Sutherland's Lake, Greenville, to name a few.

-Noah was probably a tenant farmer while in New York; he later took up that occupation when he settled in Nova Scotia.
-This would also help explain his lack of education.
-No Webb's appear on the list of freeholders in Westchester county for 1763 -- which would indicate that there were none who actually owned their land nor is Noah numbered among those "freeholders and inhabitants of Westchester county [who] assembled at the White Plains [to] declare their support for the King and Constitution" in April, 1775.
+Noah was possibly a farmer while in New York; he later took up that occupation when he settled in Nova Scotia.
+No Webb's appear on the list of freeholders in Westchester County for 1763 -- which would indicate that there were none who actually owned their land, nor is Noah numbered among those "freeholders and inhabitants of Westchester County [who] assembled at the White Plains [to] declare their support for the King and Constitution" in April, 1775.

-It is not particularly clear exactly when the family moved to Westchester county.
+It is not particularly clear exactly when Noah moved to Westchester County, New York.
 Noah's older brother Sylvanius (b.
 5 October, 1745) was a "Revolutionary soldier, a non-commissioned officer, 1783, in Captain Lyon's Company, Second Regiment, Westchester County, New York, Militia".
 He later moved to Bristol Hill.

-There is also a strong possibility that Noah first served in a Connecticut militia unit before becoming a Loyalist:
+There is also a very strong possibility that Noah first served in a Colonial militia unit in Connecticut before becoming a Loyalist:

 Noah's initial grant of land was enacted on June 16, 1785.
-He received "100 acres on the River Remsheg" as part of a larger grant of 20 to 30 thousand acres at the "Harbour of Remsheg and Tatamagouche" made to 106 "West Chester Loyalists" led by Isaac Ackley, Jr. It appears that this grant was, in fact, settled by Noah for a time for a deed dated August 26, 1785 was executed by a Noah Webb "of Remsheg" to John Brisbane "of the same" in which he sold a 109 acre lot of land in return for L13 Halifax currency.
-On December 2, 1812 Noah, jointly with his son Samuel and several others, received another grant of land "near Pugwash".
-Noah received 300 acres and Samuel 250 acres.
-It is probable he did not settle on this land as it was sold to John Black, Esq. of River Philip for L20 in 1814.
+He received "100 acres on the River Remsheg" as part of a larger grant of 20 to 30 thousand acres at the "Harbour of Remsheg and Tatamagouche" made to 106 "West Chester Loyalists" led by Isaac ACKLEY, Jr. It appears that this grant was (probably) settled by Noah for a brief time, for a deed dated August 26, 1785 was executed by a Noah Webb "of Remsheg" to John BRISBANE "of the same" in which he sold a 109 acre lot of land in return for £13 (Halifax currency).
+On December 2, 1812 Noah, jointly with his son Samuel, and several others, received another grant of land "near Pugwash".
+Noah received 300 acres, and Samuel received 250 acres.
+It is probable he did not occupy this land, as it was sold to John BLACK, Esq. of River Philip for £20 in 1814.

 On April 6, 1786, Noah presented his memorial and claim to the Loyalist Claims Commission.
-The memorial was dated at "Colchester".
-It was for the value of L30 for three horses "lost in service".
-The claim was consequently rejected on April 18, 1786, probably due to insufficient evidence.
-Unfortunately for historians, Noah gave no details of how he came to lose the horses.
+The memorial was dated at "Colchester" (possibly Londonderry).
+It was for the value of £30 for three horses "lost in service".
+The claim was rejected on April 18, 1786; probably due to insufficient evidence.
+Unfortunately for his descendants, Noah provided no absolutely details of how he came to lose those horses -- whether valiantly in battle or through drunken negligance.

-Noah's financial status seems to have been moderately high as illustrated by the fact that he paid a poll tax of 5 shillings in the assessment of 1791; the usual rate of tax was just one shilling.
+Noah's financial status seems to have been moderately high, as illustrated by the fact that he paid a poll tax of five shillings in the assessment of 1791; the usual rate of tax was just one shilling.

-Sometime before 1791, Noah appears to have moved to Londonderry township, Colchester county.
+Sometime before 1791, Noah appears to have moved to Londonderry Township, Colchester County.
 The above-mentioned poll tax lists for that year place him there and a deed from March, 1798 refers to "Noah Webb of Londonderry".
-In this deed he sold 250 acres of "settled and improved" land in Westchester township to James Sutherland for L25 "current money of Nova Scotia".
+In this deed he sold 250 acres of "settled and improved" land in Westchester township to James SUTHERLAND for £25 "current money of Nova Scotia".

 Noah had known issue as follows: